Florida Cerebral Palsy Lawyers

 Understanding some basic facts about cerebral palsy, its symptoms, and its links to medical malpractice can be useful when considering legal action.
 Time is of the essence, however, and failing to act quickly in a cerebral palsy lawsuit may cause you to forfeit your right to seek justice.

 When a medical professional — such as a nurse, doctor, hospital, or other medical workers — acts negligently, the outcomes can be devastating.
-Hiring an experienced cerebral palsy lawyer can help you hold negligent parties responsible for their actions.
+Hiring an experienced Florida birth injury lawyer can help you hold negligent parties responsible for their actions.

 If someone you love was affected by a birth injury, they deserve compensation for their injuries.
 Contact Farah & Farah today for a free, no-obligation consultation now!

 What is Cerebral Palsy?

 Cerebral palsy is caused by damage to the developing brain, specifically the motor control centers.
 It is an umbrella term that describes many forms of a non-progressive motor conditions that cause body movement disability.
 The word “cerebral” and “palsy” refers to a movement disorder.

 People with cerebral palsy have difficulty moving and maintaining upright positions.
 Symptoms for cerebral palsy are different between people.
 Many people experience conditions such as:

 - Intellectual and learning disabilities

 Generally, cerebral palsy doesn’t grow worse over time.
 However, the severe physical limitations and changes to visual and auditory processing may require lifelong care.

 Cerebral palsy can occur during pregnancy and childbirth.
 About 2 in every 1,000 live births in the industrialized world results in an incidence of cerebral palsy.
 In the U.S. that translates to about 10,000 infants and babies diagnosed every year.